Glasgow Women’s Library is no ordinary library! We are the only resource of its kind in Scotland and a true national treasure.

 Glasgow Women’s Library is an Accredited Museum, and the entire archive and museum collection is Recognised as a Nationally Significant Collection.

-Glasgow Women’s Library is a registered company and a charity.
+Glasgow Women’s Library is a registered company.

 Registered Company No: 178507